-The financial statements include the accounts of the Company and its wholly owned subsidiaries: 766072 Alberta Inc., Ceibo Resources Ltd., Balkan Gold Corp., Carolina Gold Corp. and Canamanian Resources Inc. 766072 A;berta Inc. is a holding company.
+The condensed consolidated interim financial statements include the accounts of the Company and its wholly owned subsidiaries: 766072 Alberta Inc., Ceibo Resources Ltd., Balkan Gold Corp., Carolina Gold Corp. and Canamanian Resources Inc. 766072 Alberta Inc. is a holding company.
 Balkan Gold Corp. was incorporated in Serbia for the purposes of complying with Serbian regulatory requirements related to the Piskanja property.
-Carolina Gold Corp. was incorporated in the State of Delaware, USA, on January 16, 2007, for purposes of developing mineral properties in the US.
-Ceibo Resources Ltd. was incorporated in Belize for the purposes of developing mineral properties.
-Canamanian Resources Inc. was incorporated in Panama on December 18, 2009, for purposes of developing mineral properties.
+Carolina Gold Corp. was incorporated in the State of Delaware, USA, on January 16, 2007, for purposes of developing exploration and evaluation assets in the US.
+Ceibo Resources Ltd. was incorporated in Belize for the purposes of developing exploration and evaluation assets.
+Canamanian Resources Inc. was incorporated in Panama on December 18, 2009, for purposes of developing exploration and evaluation assets.
 All intercompany transactions and balances have been eliminated upon consolidation.